microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 # DualSTA_SampleTool

-DualSTA_SampleTool is a simple network performance measurement program with a focus on the Windows "DualSTA" Wi-Fi feature.
+DualSTA_SampleTool is a simple network performance measurement program with a focus on Windows "DualSTA" Wi-Fi feature.

 This feature allows Windows to use simultaneous connections to multiple bands of a wireless network (5GHz and 2.4GHz for instance).
 Applications can